shardeum/shardeum-docs/README.md

 ## Local Development

 - Clone this repository
-- npm install the project dependencies
+- Run `npm install` to install the project dependencies
 - npm run dev to start the local development server
 - Open http://localhost:3000 with your browser to see the result.